"There is one thing stronger than all the armies of the

 The First Parent Groups

 As early as 1933, the Cuyahoga County (Ohio) Council for the Retarded Child was established.
 In 1936, the Children's Benevolent League was organized and later became the Washington Association for Retarded Children.
-A few years later, the Welfare League for Retarded Children was started in New York.
-By 1950, a total of 88 such groups with a membership of 19,300 persons had been established in 19 states.
+A few years later, in 1939, the Welfare League for Retarded Children was started in New York.
+By 1950, a total of 88 parent groups with a membership of 19,300 persons had been established in 19 states.

 At first, parents came together a few at a time, usually in someone's home.
 In both New York and New Jersey, parents looked for support by placing advertisements in the local newspaper: "Are there any other parents out there who have a retarded child?
 Would you be interested in meeting and talking about this with another parent?"